whitfin/cachex/docs/management/limiting-caches.md

 # Limiting Caches

 Cache limits are restrictions on a cache to ensure that it stays within given bounds.
 The limits currently shipped inside Cachex are based around the number of entries inside a cache, but there are plans to add new policies in future (for example basing the limits on memory spaces).
-You even even write your own!
+You can even write your own!

 ## Manual Pruning